js/Differati/README.md

 <img src="Screenshots/test_failure.png" />

-Copying the command and running it from the terminal will open up Differati in compare mode, comparing to two images.
+Copying the command and running it from the terminal (command line client can be install from the main macOS app) will open up Differati in compare mode, comparing to two images.
 You can also chose to either overwrite the old or new image, to update the snapshot test image.

 <img src="Screenshots/2up.png" />
 <img src="Screenshots/replace.png" />